eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.hierarchy.uniquekeylevelname.md

 *<small>Note: This is only a symbolic example.
 For the exact definition, see the [Definition](#definition) section.</small>*
 ## LicensePlateNum

-This Example uses 'LicensePlateNum' level bases on the LICENSE_ID column as key and name column LICENSE of table AUTOMOTIVE_DIM.
+This Example uses 'LicensePlateNum' level bases on the `LICENSE_ID` column as key and name column `LICENSE` of table `AUTOMOTIVE_DIM`.

 ```xml